-This term encompasses a variety of conditions from social anxiety to seasonal affective disorder, and is linked to other mental health disorders such as ‘OCD’ (obsessive compulsive disorder) and PTSD (post-traumatic stress disorder).
+This term encompasses a variety of conditions from social anxiety to seasonal affective disorder and is linked to other mental health disorders such as ‘OCD’ (obsessive compulsive disorder) and PTSD (post-traumatic stress disorder).

-A recent study published in the journal ‘Nutrition’ looked at the effects of probiotic supplementation on a group of subjects known to be suffering from Major Depressive Disorder.
+A study published in the journal ‘Nutrition’ looked at the effects of probiotic supplementation on a group of subjects known to be suffering from Major Depressive Disorder.
 Forty participants aged between 20 and 55 years old were separated into two groups: one group was given a probiotic supplement containing three species of bacteria, Lactobacillus acidophilus (2 × 109 CFU/g), Lactobacillus casei (2 × 109 CFU/g), and Bifidobacterium bifidum (2 × 109 CFU/g), and the other group was given a placebo.
 Their diets were also assessed along with their exercise regimes.

-After an eight week period, the group given the probiotics saw significant and measurable improvements on their Beck Depression Inventory, insulin, homeostasis model and assessment of insulin resistance.4You can read more about this concept in our blogs: ‘Psychobiotics – just a fad?
-Or here to stay?' and ‘New study supports probiotics for daily stress’
+After an eight week period, the group given the probiotics saw significant and measurable improvements on their Beck Depression Inventory, insulin, homeostasis model and assessment of insulin resistance6.
+You can read more about this concept in our blog: ‘Psychobiotics – just a fad?
+Or here to stay?'.

 Our diet can also significantly affect our mental health - the food we eat directly influences the type of microflora that flourish in our intestines.
 Dr. Perlmutter, president of the Perlmutter Brain Foundation, recommends that a diet rich in fermented foods and good bacteria is key to good brain health, and suggests a diet plan in his book, 'Brain Maker'.